Datenschutzerklärung

 Web pages can contain hidden text designed to hijack AI agents.
 FSB implements multi-layered defenses to ensure the AI only follows your instructions, never instructions embedded in page content.

-javascript:,data:) and script injection attempts are blocked - Only a strict, fixed allowlist of known tools can be executed.
+• Only a strict allowlist of 50+ known tools can be executed.
 The AI cannot invent or call arbitrary actions

 Background Agents and Server Sync